Chapter 23: Second Skirmish

 “If you say so; I have long road to walk before that.
 However, I do feel curiously refreshed as do all the others.
 Some of them say it’s due to Mother Fern’s herbal lore and the others say that it’s your magic that calmed their dreams.
 Either way,” he said, bowing.
 “I am eternally grateful.
 For the first night in six years, I saw no Gates of Hell opening beneath my feet and a great weight has been lifted from my soul thanks to you, Light-Father.”

 Harold kept his doubts to himself and followed Michael and Rabbit into the kitchen.
 He was astounded by the change in the five escapees as they sat on chairs in the corner of the kitchen drinking black tea and talking quietly to each other.
 They’d shaved, washed and found clean clothes to replace the soiled robes that Surl and the others had brought them before helping them to escape.
-Even the Scatterlings had found some garments similar to their own which had been irrevocably fouled by their sewer exploits and the three days on the run from Beorcraft.
+Even the Scatterlings had found some garments similar to their own which had been irrevocably fouled by their sewer exploits and the seven days on the run from Beorcraft.
 He was struck by a sudden sense of déjà vu: as a student he’d gone to an environmental encampment and this could be the exact same communal kitchen prior to a strenuous day of coppicing in the forest.

 Fern was braiding her hair by the door and smiled at him having pried into his thoughts: “We are where we are, Light-Father,” she laughed and indicated Rabbit who was sat at the kitchen table with a knife and fork in her hands.
 “You’re harder to wake than one of the gargoyles in your tower so we sent in the heavy ordnance.”